Product

 This step features another regular input form, designed for the room booking process.

-• Read Model: The Read Model is expected to present a list of available room types, complete with descriptions and prices, and possibly filtered by availability.
+• Read Model: The Read Model should contain a list of available rooms or room types, complete with descriptions and prices, and filtered by availability.

 Sent coordinates – Integration with an External System